 Laurel River Lake art prints

 Laurel River Lake is my home lake: the place my husband and I go every day we can.
-These canvas prints and lake art pieces come from emerald green water, yellow ochre sandstone gradating into the lake, wooded banks, High Top evenings, and the quiet creeks on the south end.
+These prints come from emerald water, yellow ochre sandstone banks, High Top evenings, the quiet south-end creeks, and all the small living things you notice when you keep returning.

-Lakehouse Portrait Co. creates Laurel River Lake art prints and ready-to-hang canvas wall art inspired by thousands of hours on the water: emerald green Kentucky water, yellow ochre sandstone banks, High Top Boat Ramp, Spruce Creek, Rogers Creek, Whippoorwill, south-end creeks and waterfalls, reflected light, and the private-feeling lake places we return to again and again.
+Lakehouse Portrait Co. creates Laurel River Lake art prints and ready-to-hang canvas wall art inspired by thousands of hours on the water: emerald green Kentucky water, yellow ochre sandstone banks, High Top Boat Ramp, Spruce Creek, Rogers Creek, Whippoorwill, south-end creeks and waterfalls, native Appalachian botanicals, reflected light, and the private-feeling places we return to again and again.

 My home lake